franzos/tbd/README.md

 To express it in different terms, a larger community may be something like Alibaba, where vendors from a whole country come together, compared to going to a local market, where vendors gather with regional goods, in a more authentic atmosphere.
 On Alibaba you can pay with credit card and in any currency, and on the local market they may only take cash.
 Of course communities are more than buying and selling, but this is just the start.

 For now I'll focus on getting one community up and running, with a market place, and a few entry types.

+## Considerations

+- Files: IPFS would be great but will add a lot of overhead on smaller nodes
+- Signing: There will be two options: Having the key on the server (low security) or having the key on a mobile device (high security)
+  - Low security is mostly for development but could still be useful in production to lower the bar of entry (user could migrate later)
+  - Medium security: use user password? but if an attacker has access to the server, they can intercept the password
+  - High security might involve an app that allows signing and posting directly (so the server doesn't need / store the key)
+  - Maybe offer the option to store as file on user device instead (desktop, mobile, etc.) and sign in browser but that's too inconvenient
+  - JSON keys?